Rom946/AI-Social-Media/README.md

 - Generate creative and engaging post names, usernames, and comments using the GPT-Neo model.
 - Display generated posts with images, captions, likes, dislikes, and comments.
 - Add random comments to posts.
+- View analytics of posts using Dash.
+- View top trending topics using Dash.

 ## Installation